Potential Vulnerability

 The National Institute of Standards and Technology (NIST) reports that 64% of software vulnerabilities stem from programming errors and not a lack of security features.

-A vulnerability refers to an error in a system that can be used for malicious purposes.
+Vulnerability is a defect in a system that can be used for malicious purposes.
 The Common Vulnerabilities and Exposures (CVE) system provides a database of publicly known security vulnerabilities.

 Authors of articles and documentation on static code analyzers often confuse potential vulnerability and vulnerability.
 Perhaps writers just don't know the difference, or maybe they intentionally make the description more intimidating.